About Oxford Guardians

 Thank you Sarah and Sarah!
 Your services of Oxford Guardians made such a difference to my first two years in this country.
 I can’t say thank you enough, for how much I have gained over the period.
 The services of Oxford Guardians were dedicated, personal and great.
 During school holiday, I usually stayed with my local guardian Sarah in London.
 It was an amazing experience to live with Sarah and it has been always amazing to be with Oxford Guardians.
 I strongly recommend Oxford Guardians to any parents or students looking for guardian services.

 Our children and young people have studied in many different schools all over the UK – from Battle Abbey School, famous for being on the site of the Battle of Hastings in 1066, to Eton in Windsor and Giggleswick in Yorkshire; and in many universities from Kent near London to Exeter in the beautiful south-west of England.
+A few examples of other specialised schools, that our students have attended, include: Chethams School of Music in Manchester, Queen Ethelburga’s Collegiate in York, and Fulneck School in Leeds.
 All of these young people have had the support of a local guardian who has visited them regularly and supported them through their studies.

 At its centre, in the middle of England, we are a small dedicated and inspirational team who want to make our children and young people happy and fulfilled – and we look forward to meeting you and your parents!